V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 	<img src="assets/img/OSINT/When-You-See-It/osu_ctf_2024_osint_when-you-see-it.png">
 </p>

-Attachments : **challenge.zip**
+Attachments : <a href="assets/challenge/OSINT/When-You-See-It/challenge.zip">**challenge.zip**</a>

 ### Solution

-Downloading the attachments and extracting its content, we got a GIF, with the hand of someone pointing his computer.
+Downloading the attachments and extracting it's content, we got a GIF, with the hand of someone pointing his computer.

 As the challenge description said, the flag is in 3 part.
 And also the person on the GIF should be important for the beginning (of the challenge?).